math4tots-misc/xc/README.md

   Also creating wrapper types around primitives might complicate matters. e.g. '+=' operator.

+Thoughts2:

+  Need a few things in target language to make translation easy:

+    1. GC or ref counting, or something that makes ref counting easy. e.g. in C++, whenever a variable goes out of scope, or certain interesting values change, I can react to it easily.

+    2. Dynamic typing, or if statically typed, operator overloading.
+      To make 'special functions' easier to implement.
+      If dynamically typed, even primitives are dynamic.
+      Not really important for core features.

+    3. Classes.
+Otherwise, you'd have to implement the class mechanism yourself.

+    4. Some basic utility objects.
+E.g. lists, hashmaps, etc.
+      I'm thinking of C right now.
+Basically every other language I can think of has that sort of thing covered.

+Of course, it is still difficult to map 'xc' naturally into e.g. Haskell.
+You could probably do something that naturally maps to monad style programming in Haskell.

+Implementing a 'satisfying' prime sieve in Haskell is nontrivial.

+If 'xc' could map naturally to Haskell, I feel like either
+  1. prime sieve would be nontrivial in 'xc', or
+  2. prime sieve would need to be part of some library implemented externally.

+Both of which suck.
+So I'm ok with poor support for Haskell backend.

 TODO:
   * Add a feature for doing generic programming
   * Related: List, Map, and other container types